neka/pagination-rel-links/readme.txt

-=== Pagination Rel Links ===
+=== Remove Stop Words ===
 Contributors: n3k4
 Donate link: http://kaneandre.ws
-Tags: seo,google,pagination
+Tags: seo,google,slug,permalinks
 Requires at least: 2.5
 Tested up to: 1.0
-Stable tag: 1.1
+Stable tag: 1.0

-Add rel links for all paginated pages.
+Remove stop words from the slug URL in your permalinks for search engine optimization.

 == Description ==

-The Pagination Rel Links plugin will add the <link rel="prev/next"> meta tags to each paginated page to help index your content properly.
-It will clean up the issue of duplicate meta and title data that is reported in Google Webmaster Tools to improve SEO.
+It is a common SEO technique to remove 'stop words' from the slug URL that are considered low priority in the search algorithm.
+Also, it helps trim the maximum URL length by creating a summary of the post title rather than the full text.

+This plugin will remove the stop words from the URL from a defined list you can edit in the options.

 == Installation ==

-1. Upload `pagination-rel-links` folder to the `/wp-content/plugins/` directory .
+1. Upload `remove-stop-words` folder to the `/wp-content/plugins/` directory .
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Rel links will be added into the header where appropriate.
+3. The predefined stop words will be removed from the URL.